dgarcia360/NEMPay/README.md

 ## NEMPay

-[NEMPay](http://www.blockchaintoken.tech) is a mobile app developed by Atraura Blockchain that allows to send and receive NEM mosaics easily and securely.
+[NEMPay](http://www.blockchaintoken.tech) is a mobile app to transfer [NEM assets](https://blog.nem.io/mosaics-and-namespaces-2/) easily and securely.

 Distributed as an open source solution, organizations and individuals can take advantage of NEMPay, using it as a boilerplate for creating their own NEM applications.